precious-adeyinka/precious-adeyinka/README.md

 - 🔭 I’m currently working on an **MVP for a startup company**
 - 🌱 I’m currently learning: **React Native (Mobile App Development), AI & ML, R, Java, Python and AWS**
 - 👯 I’m looking to collaborate on anything like: **hackathons, building your MVP or POC, pair programming or and business contracts**
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: **recommendations and endorsements on my linkedin profle, and support on my youtube channel here - https://www.youtube.com/channel/UC0lnYiHH3pqzM4QHeMYN1lw**
 - 💬 Ask me about all things: **Design, Frontend, Backend, Cloud, Personal Development, Networking, Community and Mentoring**
 - 📫 How to reach me: shoot me an email at **officialpreciousadeyinka@gmail.com**, and your boy will reply asap
 - 😄 Pronouns: **He/Him**